 Clayton Homes is not far behind Champion Homes when it comes to their legacy or current fame.
 It was founded in 1956.
 They have recently passed a huge milestone by building and selling over 34,000 units in one single year (2015).
 This is one of the few better places to go to buy your manufactured home as they have won the MHI’s Retailer of the Year award twelve out of eleven times.

-Their homes are also nothing to scoff at.
+Their mobile homes and modular homes are also nothing to scoff at.
 They absolutely dominated the design categories of the 2017 MHI awards with 4 awards.
 In 2018, they won the Outstanding Interior Design award as well as Manufacturer of the Year (more than 3 plants) and Retail Sales Center of the Year (Midwest).